 She was shortlisted for Arc Magazine‘s 2015 Poem of The Year Contest, The Malahat Review‘s 2016 Far Horizon’s Contest and Room Magazine‘s 2016 Fiction and Poetry Prizes.
 She was the recipient of CV2’s 2016 Young Buck Poetry Prize.

 She is a member of CWILA (Canadian Women in the Literary Arts).
-She currently teaches English Literature & Creative Writing at Go Sunshine Education in Vancouver.
+She currently teaches English Literature & Creative Writing at Go Sunshine Education in Vancouver and will start teaching second year poetry at The University of Victoria January 2018.

 She is the publisher of Rahila’s Ghost Press, a Vancouver-based poetry chapbook press slated to release their first print run Fall 2017.